microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Get-PowerBIDataset.md

 ```

 ### -Scope
 Indicates scope of the call.
-Individual returns datasets from "My Workspace" unless -Workspace or -WorkspaceId is specified which shows datasets under the workspace assigned to the caller; Organization returns all datasets within a tenant (must be an administrator to initiate).
+Individual returns datasets from "My Workspace" by default.
+With -Workspace or -WorkspaceId, datasets under the workspace assigned to the caller are returned; Organization returns all datasets within a tenant (must be an administrator to initiate).
 Individual is the default.

 ```yaml
 Type: PowerBIUserScope